epam/edp-install/docs/headlamp-user-guide/add-cd-pipeline.md

 ### The Pipeline Menu

+The **Pipeline** tab of the **Create CD Pipeline** menu should look like the picture below:

 !![Create CD pipeline](../assets/headlamp-user-guide/headlamp-pipeline-menu.png "Create CD pipeline")

-1. Select the existing namespace from the drop-down list.

-2. Type the name of the pipeline in the **Pipeline Name** field by entering at least two characters and by using the lower-case letters, numbers and inner dashes.
+1. Type the name of the pipeline in the **Pipeline Name** field by entering at least two characters and by using the lower-case letters, numbers and inner dashes.

   !!! note
       The namespace created by the CD pipeline has the following pattern combination: **[edp namespace]-[cd pipeline name]-[stage name]**.
       Please be aware that the namespace length should not exceed 63 symbols.

-3. Select the deployment type from the drop-down list:
+2. Select the deployment type from the drop-down list:

   * Container - the pipeline will be deployed in a Docker container;
   * Custom - this mode allows to deploy non-container applications and customize the Init stage of CD pipeline.

-4. Click the **Proceed** button to switch to the next menu.
+3. Click the **Proceed** button to switch to the next menu.

 ### The Applications Menu

+The **Pipeline** tab of the **Create CD Pipeline** menu should look like the picture below:

   !![CD pipeline applications](../assets/headlamp-user-guide/headlamp-cd-pipeline-applications.png "CD pipeline applications")

-5. Select the necessary application from the **Mapping field name** drop-down menu.
+1. Select the necessary application from the **Mapping field name** drop-down menu.
-6. Select the plus sign icon near the selected application to specify the necessary codebase Docker branch for the application (the output for the branch and other stages from other CD pipelines).
+2. Select the plus sign icon near the selected application to specify the necessary codebase Docker branch for the application (the output for the branch and other stages from other CD pipelines).
-7. Select the application branch from the drop-down menu.
+3. Select the application branch from the drop-down menu.
-8. Select the **Promote in pipeline** check box in order to transfer the application from one to another stage by the specified codebase Docker branch.
+4. Select the **Promote in pipeline** check box in order to transfer the application from one to another stage by the specified codebase Docker branch.
 If the **Promote in pipeline** check box is not selected, the same codebase Docker stream will be deployed regardless of the stage, i.e. the codebase Docker stream input, which was selected for the pipeline, will always be used.

   !!! note
       The newly created CD pipeline has the following pattern combination: [pipeline name]-[branch name].
       If there is another deployed CD pipeline stage with the respective codebase Docker stream (= image stream as an OpenShift term), the pattern combination will be as follows: [pipeline name]-[stage name]-[application name]-[verified].

-9. Click the **Proceed** button to switch to the next menu.
+5. Click the **Proceed** button to switch to the next menu.

 ### The Stages Menu

-10. Click the plus sign icon in the **Stages** menu and fill in the necessary fields in the Adding Stage window <a name="adding_stage_window"></a>:
+1. Click the plus sign icon in the **Stages** menu and fill in the necessary fields in the Adding Stage window <a name="adding_stage_window"></a>:

   !![CD stages](../assets/headlamp-user-guide/headlamp-cd-pipeline-stages.png "CD stages")